SAP/fsm-shell/README.md

 	    this.selectedId = id;
 	}))
 	```

-	A full instance of the ViewState is stored in the shell and provided on the `REQUEST_CONTEXT` event for initialisation.

 	To initialise your ViewState, make sure all `.onViewState` listenners are initialise when first emitting the `REQUEST_CONTEXT` event.
-ShellSDK will first trigger `.on(SHELL_EVENTS.Version1.
-REQUEST_CONTEXT` to initialize the general context, then individually receive events on `onViewState` lsitenners.
-When all listenners are triggers, you will receive a `REQUEST_CONTEXT _DONE` event which could be used to eventually release the UI.
+ShellSdk will first trigger `.on(SHELL_EVENTS.Version1.REQUEST_CONTEXT` to initialize the general context, then individually receive events on `onViewState` listenners.

   - #### V1.TO_APP event